kmjamsheed0/force_sell_products/readme.txt

 Add optional or mandatory add-ons to the cart with main items.
 Create smart bundles that automatically link and sell additional products effortlessly.

 == Description ==
-**Force Sells For WooCommerce** allows you to add optional or mandatory add-on products to the cart whenever a main item is added.
+**Force Sells and Smart Bundles for WooCommerce** allows you to add optional or mandatory add-on products to the cart whenever a main item is added.

 - Automatically link and sell additional products with ease.
 - When a main item is added to the cart, its associated linked products are also added.